panrg/path-properties/draft-enghardt-panrg-path-properties.md

 See {{ANRW18-Metrics}} for a discussion of how to measure some dynamic path properties at the endpoint.

-Some of these properties may be symmetric and some may be asymmetric, i.e., be different in the upstream direction and in the downstream direction from the point of view of a particular host.
+These properties may be symmetric or asymmetric.
+For example, an asymmetric property may be different in the upstream direction and in the downstream direction from the point of view of a particular host.